menu

 Demographics

-The percentage of adults in Tome who are college-educated is close to the national average for all communities of 21.84%: 17.87% of the adults in Tome have a bachelor's degree or advanced degree.
+In terms of college education, Tome is nearly on par with the US average for all cities of 21.84%: 17.87% of adults 25 and older in Tome have a bachelor's degree or advanced degree.

 The per capita income in Tome in 2022 was $50,830, which is wealthy relative to New Mexico and the nation.
 This equates to an annual income of $203,320 for a family of four.
 However, Tome contains both very wealthy and poor people as well.